mohammed-samiul-islam/Python-AI-Chatbot/README.md

 Example tools are already defined in agent.py.

----

 ## 🧪 Example Prompt

 Try sending it something like:

-    ```bash
-    Please write a new note with title “todo.txt” saying “Finish project README”.
+- Please write a new note with title “todo.txt” saying “Finish project README”.

 The agent will use its note writing tool and return a helpful response.

----

 ## 🧠 Requirements